China says Taiwan is a 'wanderer' that will eventually come home | Law-Order

 - China

+"It is neither a wanderer nor a chess piece," it said in a statement sent to Reuters.
+"Only the 23 million people of Taiwan have the right to decide Taiwan's future, and absolutely will not accept a path laid out by an autocratic political system."

-China has been particularly angered by support for Taiwan from the United States, the island's most important international backer and arms supplier despite the absence of formal diplomatic ties.
-Taiwan's government has repeatedly denounced China's pressure, saying only Taiwan's people have the right to decide their future and that they will not give in to threats.
+China has been particularly angered by support for Taiwan from the United States, the island's most important international backer, and arms supplier despite the absence of formal diplomatic ties.
+Taiwan's government has repeatedly denounced China's pressure, saying that they will not give in to threats.

 The defeated Republic of China government fled to Taiwan in 1949 after losing a civil war with the Communists, who established the People's Republic of China.